The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

-While the material presented in this section is rather simple and not new, it allows to answer one of the open questions of~\cite{Bridget}, namely Question 7.3.
-This question is interested in a description of the shared properties of the \emph{interval generators} of an interval poset.
-We prefer to call \emph{realizers} these interval generators of~\cite{Bridget}, in line with the usual terminology in the algorithmic literature.
+While the material presented in this section is rather simple and not new, it allows us to answer one of the open questions of~\cite{Bridget}, namely Question 7.3.
+This question concerns a description of \emph{generators}: given an interval poset $P$, a \emph{generator} of $P$ is a permutation $\sigma$ such that $P(\sigma) = P$.
+These are called \emph{interval generators} in \cite{Bridget}, but we use just ``generators'' for brevity.